LesMargoulins/Margoulineur2000/README.md

 ![alt a beautiful washing machine](http://i.telegraph.co.uk/multimedia/archive/01697/p_washing-machine_1697696c.jpg "a beautiful washing machine")
 ## Description
 __The Margoulineur2000©__ is a device that can tell you the balance of your washing machine card and overwrite it.
-It is a very useful utility for smelly students and those who just want to annoy the chinese pepole.
+It is a very useful utility for smelly students and those who just want to annoy the chinese people.

 ## How to use it
 Simply put your card on the back of the __The Margoulineur2000©__ (where the NFC module is located) and go through the menu to select the option of your choice thanks to the rotary encoder.